 But then I remembered that, while the mind is a flexible thing, sometimes it needs time to adjust to change.
 And time to get used to a new way of looking at things.
 It took me about a week (jobs take longer), but as each day went on, I liked my new quilt more and more.
 And now, I actually like it a lot!

-What to do while you give a new job time
+While you give a new job time…

 Whatever the job, it’s important to do your best to make things as good as you can for yourself.
 Learn new skills if needed.
 Connect to people.
 Be supportive of others.
 After getting familiar with the place, find ways take on things you especially enjoy in addition to your regular assigned tasks.

 Here are a few more articles with tips that can help you give a new job time.
 Even if they don’t address your exact situation, each one may offer a clue.
 Why not use some of your waiting time to browse them — and see what creative solutions you can come up with for yourself!